 Credit bureaus are information warehouses.
 They gather information about you and millions of other consumers and sell that information to lenders and others who want to know about your borrowing behavior.

 Whenever you apply for a loan or line of credit, lenders want to know what the chances are that you’ll repay the money.
 To help them figure that out, they look at your history of borrowing: Have you borrowed money in the past, and did you repay those loans?
 Credit bureaus have the information that lenders use to make those decisions.

 What Credit Bureaus Do

-A credit bureau functions as a database of information about you.
-That information is used to create a credit score, which most lenders use as criteria for approving your loan.
-The raw data, before it is used to create a credit score, is known as your credit report.
+Credit bureaus function as databases of information about you.
+After collecting it, they use that information to create a credit score, which most lenders use as criteria for approving a line of credit.
+The raw data, before it's used to create a credit score, is known as your credit reports.

 Your credit reports show what the credit bureaus know about you, and you’re allowed to view these reports for free every year.

-There are numerous of credit bureaus, and each one works differently.
-However, most big lending decisions are based on information stored at the three major credit reporting companies (Equifax, TransUnion, and Experian).
-Other credit bureaus are looking for similar types of patterns – how regularly you pay bills.
+There are numerous credit bureaus, and each one works differently.
+However, most big lending decisions are based on information stored at the three major credit reporting companies: Equifax, TransUnion, and Experian.

 1. Personal Information